gamooga/gamooga-tutorials/LiveDraw/README.rst

         ...
     }

 Essentially in the above code, we made sure that before extending an user's path we move to the end of his already drawn path regardless of what we were drawing before. ``mylastpoint`` and ``hislastpoint`` store the end of already drawn paths of respective users.
-Please note that d[0] contained the 'conn_id' of the user and since its unique, we use it to store user specific data in ``othernewpath`` and ``hislastpoint``.
+Please note that d[0] contained the 'conn_id' of the user (sent from server side) and since its unique, we use it to store user specific data in ``othernewpath`` and ``hislastpoint``.

 With the above changes, the application is completely ready for collaborative realtime simultaneous drawing of as many users that may have joined the session.
 We are all done, except for one feature: the "clear" button.
 We implement it below.